Poland

 Fisheries sector

 The Polish fleet consists of two major segments, the Baltic fleet, and the long-distance fleet; the latter operates mainly in areas managed by the North East Atlantic Fisheries Commission (NEAFC), in the North Sea, and in waters under the jurisdiction of Mauritania, Angola, and Guinea.
-In 2020, the national fleet consisted of 823 registered vessels, of which 821 vessels belonged to the Baltic fleet. with a combined gross tonnage of 32 371 GT and a total power of 80 262 kW.
+In 2022, the national fleet consisted of 824 registered vessels, of which 822 vessels belonged to the Baltic fleet, with a combined gross tonnage of 35 179 GT and a total power of 84 312 kW.
 About two-thirds of the fleet are aged 25 years and over.
 In recent years there has been a decrease in the number of vessels in the Polish fishing fleet, partly due to the decommissioning programme implemented in the country after the EU accession, and to the Fishing Effort Adjustment Plan adopted in 2010.

-In 2020, the the catches of the Baltic fleet amounted to 130.4 thousand tonnes, while the long-distance fleet harvested 61.5 thousand tonnes.
-Baltic sea fisheries targeted species such as sprat, herring, and Baltic cod.
-Polish long-distance vessels fish primarily for cod, saithe, redfish, halibut, mackerel, and horse mackerel.
-Poland also has a small freshwater fishery, and in 2020, the inland commercial and recreational fishery captured 3 thousand tonnes.
+In 2022, the catches of the Baltic fleet amounted to 110.5 thousand tonnes, while the long-distance fleet harvested 52.7 thousand tonnes.
+Baltic sea fisheries target species such as sprat, herring, and Baltic cod.
+Polish long-distance vessels fish primarily for blue whiting, mackerel, and horse mackerel.
+Poland also has a small freshwater fishery, with combined catches by inland commercial and recreational fisheries not exceeding five thousand tonnes.
 The main species captured were carp, perch, roach, and bream.

 Aquaculture

 The Polish aquaculture sector has a long history, with the first records of activity dating to the 12th century.
-The oldest fish farms are located on the Polish territories of Osiek, Zator, Przygodzie and Lyszkowice.
-These farms are at least 8 to 10 centuries old but are still functioning.
-The farming is represented predominantly by freshwater farms and is carried out in traditional earth ponds in a 3-year production cycle, a system also seen in other Central and Eastern European countries.
+The oldest fish farms are located in the Polish territories of Osiek, Zator, Przygodzie, and Lyszkowice.
+These farms are many centuries old yet are still functioning.
+This sector is represented predominantly by freshwater farms and is carried out in traditional earth ponds in a 3-year production cycle, a system also seen in other Central and Eastern European countries.

 Processing and trade

-Over the past decade, Poland’s fish processing sector has gone through a considerable transformation, and at present it is one of the largest in Europe.
+Over the past decade, Poland’s fish processing sector has gone through a considerable transformation, and at present it is one of the largest in Europe thanks in part to a low-cost, efficient labor force.
 It plays a major role in supplying many European countries with processed fish products such as smoked fish, mainly salmon and trout, canned herring, mackerel, and sprat, and ready-to-eat fish products including salads and fish in marinades.
 Other products include fresh and frozen cod fillets, ready-to-cook frozen fish fillets, freshwater and diadromous fish such as pike-perch, as well as fresh and frozen whole fish including trout and sprat.

 Consumption

-In 2021, per capita consumption of fish in Poland was 13.33 kg, about 55% of the EU average.
-There has been a positive trend in consumption over the last few years, from 12.4 kg/per capita in 2017.
-Herring, Alaskan pollock, and mackerel are the most popular marine species, carp and trout are the most consumed freshwater species, while tuna dominates in the preserved/canned product group.
-Consumption of fish — carp in particular — traditionally peaks during Christmas holidays.
+In 2022, per capita consumption of fish in Poland was estimated at 13.69 kg, about 57% of the EU average.
+Alaskan pollock, herring, and mackerel are the most popular marine species, carp and trout are the most consumed freshwater species, while sprats, sardines, and tuna dominate in the preserved/canned product group.
+Consumption of fish — carp in particular — traditionally peaks during the Christmas holidays.

 There is a growing awareness among Polish consumers regarding fish and seafood consumption.
 They are choosing fish products with more care and attention, getting information about products, and are influenced by campaigns promoting consumption and the health benefits of fish and seafood.
-Rising health awareness is thought to be the most popular reason for rising fish consumption.
 In recent years, Poland has observed a dynamic development of sushi bars and restaurants, including major sushi bar chains.

 Challenges

-Regarding processing, Poland aims to increase the sector’s competitiveness through more effective utilisation of resources, raw materials, waste, and discards, as well as to support the market by building a distribution chain and improving the quality of products.
+Regarding processing, Poland aims to increase the sector’s competitiveness through more effective utilisation of resources, raw materials, waste, and discards, and support to the market by building a distribution chain and improving the quality of products.

 Useful Links for Poland